ilkkamtk/WSK/Week2/AdvancedJavascript2.md

 1. Refactor your previous restaurant assignment code to make effective use of array methods like `forEach`, `map` and `filter`.

-2. Implement the feature to filter and display only Sodexho or Compass restaurants using the `filter` method.
+2. Implement the feature to filter and display only Sodexo or Compass restaurants using the `filter` method.
 Use arrow functions to streamline the filtering process.

 3. Implement robust error handling for user interactions, such as displaying informative messages in case of failures.